ProJensen/Microsoft-365-Lab/Lab03-MFA-Enforcement/README.md

 A small business wants to improve account security for its Microsoft 365 users.

 As the IT administrator, I need to review authentication settings, apply MFA-related protections, and verify that the user account is better protected against unauthorized sign-in attempts.

+## Objectives
+- Review authentication settings for a Microsoft 365 user
+- Configure or enforce MFA-related protection
+- Understand how stronger authentication improves account security
+- Verify the effect of authentication-related security changes
+- Practice documentation using a real-world security scenario